asamallab/IMPPAT2/README.md

 Codes used for the analysis of the IMPPAT 2.0 data have been deposited in this repository.

 ## Brief description of IMPPAT 2.0
-Indian Medicinal Plants, Phytochemistry And Therapeutics 2.0 (IMPPAT 2.0) is a manually curated database which has been constructed via digitalization of information from more than 100 books on traditional Indian medicine, nearly 5000 published research articles and other existing resources.
+Indian Medicinal Plants, Phytochemistry And Therapeutics 2.0 (IMPPAT 2.0) is a manually curated database which has been constructed via digitalization of information from more than 100 books on traditional Indian medicine, 7000+ published research articles and other existing resources.
 IMPPAT 2.0 is the largest digital database on phytochemicals of Indian medicinal plants to date, and is a significant enhancement and expansion over IMPPAT 1.0.

 IMPPAT 2.0 captures three different types of associations:
 (a) Indian medicinal plants - Plant parts- Phytochemical constituents